-In the placebo-controlled monotherapy trials, more patients experienced a ≥4-point improvement on the patient reported PP-NRS with tralokinumab than with placebo (20%-25% vs. 10%, respectively).
-63 Concordant with the EASI and IGA results in the combination trial, more patients achieved a \geq 4-point improvement with tralokinumab than placebo (45% vs. 34%).
-64
+In the placebo-controlled monotherapy trials, more patients experienced a \geq 4-point improvement on the patient reported PP-NRS with tralokinumab than with placebo (20%-25% vs. 10%, respectively).63 Concordant with the EASI and IGA results in the combination trial, more patients achieved a \geq 4-point improvement with tralokinumab than placebo (45% vs. 34%).64

-In one of the monotherapy trials, patients had greater reductions from baseline on the DLQI with tralokinumab than placebo (-7 vs. -5; p=0.002); however, this difference is less than the difference considered clinically meaningful (4-point improvement). ^{63,105} In the other monotherapy trial, patients had greater reductions in this outcome with tralokinumab than placebo that also met this clinically meaningful difference (-9 vs. -5; p<0.001). ^{63,105} In both trials, patients had greater reductions from baseline on POEM with tralokinumab compared to placebo (-8 to -9 vs. -3 to -4; p<0.001), where a 3-4-point improvement is considered clinically meaningful.
-106. Similarly, in both trials, patients had greater reductions from baseline on SCORAD with tralokinumab than placebo (-25% to -28% vs. -14% to -15%; p<0.001).
+In one of the monotherapy trials, patients had greater reductions from baseline on the DLQI with tralokinumab than placebo (-7 vs. -5; p=0.002); however, this difference is less than the difference considered clinically meaningful (4-point improvement).^{63,104} In the other monotherapy trial, patients had greater reductions in this outcome with tralokinumab than placebo that also met this clinically meaningful difference (-9 vs. -5; p<0.001).^{63,104} In both trials, patients had greater reductions from baseline on POEM with tralokinumab compared to placebo (-8 to -9 vs. -3 to -4; p<0.001), where a 3-4-point improvement is considered clinically meaningful.105.
+Similarly, in both trials, patients had greater reductions from baseline on SCORAD with tralokinumab than placebo (-25% to -28% vs. -14% to -15%; p<0.001).
 In both trials, patients had greater reductions from baseline in the weekly average of eczema-related sleep interference NRS with tralokinumab than placebo (-3 vs. -2; p=0.007).

-Similar results were reported for the combination trial.
-For example, patients had greater reductions from baseline on the DLQI with tralokinumab than placebo (-12 vs. -9; p<0.001).^{64,105}
+In addition, data submitted as academic-in-confidence by the manufacturer suggest a greater reduction from baseline on HADS total score with tralokinumab compared to placebo; however, the difference was not statistically different in one trial.65 Similar results were reported for the combination trial.
+For example, patients had greater reductions from baseline on the DLQI with tralokinumab than placebo (-12 vs. -9; p<0.001).^{64,104}